Previously, you learned how to create your first dapp. In this second session, you will enhance your skills on :

 };

-to remove all unnecessary error logs as we don't need to maintain this file
+Note: Remove the file pokeGame.parameterList.jsligo to remove all unnecessary error logs as there is need to maintain this file anymore.

-(Optional) Write a unit test for this new function pokeAndGetFeedback
+6. (Optional) Write a unit test for this new function pokeAndGetFeedback.

-As you did on previous step, inter-contract calls can complexify a lot the business logic but not only, think about the cost : https://ligolang.org/docs/tutorials/inter-contract-calls/inter-contract-calls#
+As you saw on the previous step, inter-contract calls makes the business logic more complex but not only, thinking about the cost is even worst.

-In our case, the oracle is providing a read only storage that can be replaced by a view
+In this training, the oracle is providing a read-only storage that can be replaced by a view instead of a complex and costly callback.

 sequenceDiagram

-Note left of User: Prepare poke on P and get feedback
+Note left of User: Prepare to poke on Smartcontract1 and get feedback from Smartcontract2

-Note left of SM: store feedback from P
+Note left of Smartcontract1: store Smartcontract2 address + feedback from Smartcontract2

 //Read the feedback view